How to Become an Offshore Paramedic: A Look at the Responsibilities, Requirements, Certifications, Job Outlook, and Salary Expectations

 - You can triage in emergencies

 What Training Is Required to Become an Offshore Paramedic?

-A specialized degree is not required for EMTs or paramedics applying to become an offshore paramedic, but exact requirements may vary from company to company.
+No specialized degrees are required for EMTs or paramedics applying to become an offshore paramedic, but exact requirements may vary from company to company.

-Some companies may require their offshore paramedics to complete a set number of training hours while on the job.
-Life on an oil rig is unique, and so are the injuries.
-Therefore, offshore paramedics must feel confident and prepared to respond to these injuries, regardless of how unfamiliar they may be.
+Although requirements will vary, some companies may require their offshore paramedics to complete a predetermined number of training hours while on the job.
+Life on an oil rig is unique, and the injuries can be as well.
+Therefore, offshore paramedics must be confident and prepared to respond to these injuries, regardless of how unfamiliar they may be.

 (Click here to review our comprehensive career guide on how to become a paramedic).